Skip to main content

 If you're refused succession of a tenancy

-This could happen if the landlord was not notified when you moved in, or if you do not qualify.
+• the landlord was not notified when you moved in

+Ask the landlord in writing to consider giving you your own tenancy.
 Tell them about your circumstances, including how you came to live in the property, and the effect it would have on you if you were evicted.

 Give the landlord as much proof as possible that you've been living in the tenancy, for example:

-• electricity, water, gas, or internet bills
+• electricity, water, gas, phone or internet bills

 • driver's licence or ID card that shows your address